Ohubabs/Mattermost-Team-EKS/README.md

-### Step 16: Deploy the Nginx Ingresses for Mattermost, Prometheus & Grafana to expose those apps to the internet to at matter.devopsnetwork.net, matter-monitor.devopsnetwork.net, matter-dashboard.devopsnetwork.net.:
+### Step 16: Deploy the Nginx Ingresses for the Mattermost, Prometheus & Grafana web apps to expose them to the internet at the following encrypted website URLs: matter.devopsnetwork.net, matter-monitor.devopsnetwork.net, matter-dashboard.devopsnetwork.net, respectively:

 Enter the ingress/ directory
 Execute the following commands: